MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 > [!NOTE]
 > Adaptive Card loop component is available from version 1.6.

-If you want your bot to post an Adaptive Card loop component, add the `metedata` `webUrl` to the card payload option.
+If you want your bot to post an Adaptive Card loop component, add the `metadata` `webUrl` to the card payload option.

 The following code shows an example of an Adaptive Card loop: